loco-choco/ProbeGrappleMod/README.md

 3. ####  IMPORTANT  Make a backup of the file `Assembly-CSharp.dll` and store somewhere else (it's good to rename it to something like "Assembly-CSharp-original.dll"), because the mod (for now) cannot remove it self from that dll

-4. Run the executable `GrappleModInstaller` **only once** , if no error occure it means that the mod has been succesfully installed, it will create a new file called `Assembly-CSharp-ModLoaded.dll` (After that there is no problem in deleting either `GrappleModInstaller.exe`,`dnlib.dll` or `dnpatch.dll` from the game's folder)
+4. Run the executable `GrappleModInstaller` **only once** , if no error occure it means that the mod has been succesfully installed and there will be a new file called `Assembly-CSharp-ModLoaded.dll` (After that there is no problem in deleting either `GrappleModInstaller.exe`,`dnlib.dll` or `dnpatch.dll` from the game's folder)

 5. Remember that I asked to backup `Assembly-CSharp.dll`?
 Now you have to delete it and rename the file `Assembly-CSharp-ModLoaded.dll` to `Assembly-CSharp.dll`